ECS153/final-project-iirs/milestones.md

 ### Things still to do:
 - end to end encryption
-- integrate dead-drop with mixnet
+- integrate dead-drop with mix net
 - client filters "empty" messages from real ones
 - clients decide at the same time where to send a message
-- client sends fix messages every round
+- client sends fixed messages every round
 - server needs to store hashed content

 ### Security Issues
 - Private key is stored on the server (for convenience) but it is hashed, if the password is bad then maybe they can break it
-- Public keys are stored in plain
+- Public keys are stored in plain text
-- The server can tell how requested who's public key but they can't tell when or how often they talk to each other
+- The server can tell who requested who's public key but they can't tell when or how often they talk to each other
-- We have everything will run local
+- We have everything running locally

 ### Threat Model:
 - Clients are not adversaries